Just25ine/Just25ine.github.io/README.md

 Example

+### Merging Data Frames:

+It may sometimes be necessary to combine data from different files into one dataframe for analysis.
+There are many ways to do this and each often results in a different dataframe layout.

+Example

 ### For and While Loops with If, Elif and Else Conditions:

 Loops and conditions are tools that are often used for more complex operations, but in and of itself, they are complex and a little more difficult to employ.
 They can be used to make complex systems, such as in this example.

-Example

-### Fifth Example:

 Example